oslabs-beta/bev/README.md

 ### Build Steps

-1. Install dependencies by using the following command
+1. Install dependencies by using the following command:
   ```
   npm i
   ```